Smavehyia/articulate-functions/README.md

 # articulate-functions
-The serverless api for using Firebase Functions
+The serverless api using Firebase Functions